debangshu-mukherjee/janssen/docs/source/organization.md

 ## Overview

 Janssen is a typed and tested JAX based library for optical microscopy and ptychography, to utilize two of JAX's capabilities - multi-device computation and autodifferentiation.
-The package is organized into four main modules: `utils` for common utilities, `simul` for forward models, `lenses` for lens implementations, and `invert` for reconstruction algorithms.
+The package is organized into five main modules: `utils` for common utilities, `optics` for forward models, `lenses` for lens implementations, `models` for test pattern generation, and `invert` for reconstruction algorithms.

 ## Module Structure

 ### **janssen.utils**

 Common utilities and shared data structures used throughout the package.

-### **janssen.simul**
+### **janssen.optics**

-The forward simulation module for optical microscopy, providing differentiable implementations of optical elements and propagation.
+The forward optical simulation module for optical microscopy, providing differentiable implementations of optical elements and propagation.

 ### **janssen.lenses**

 Dedicated module for lens implementations and optical calculations.

+### **janssen.models**

+Models for generating test patterns and datasets for testing and validation.

 ### **janssen.invert**

 The reconstruction module containing phase retrieval algorithms and optimization routines.